lcossin/C-datetimetz-converter/README.md

 Before running 'make' and 'make install'.

-./configure --prefix
+./configure --prefix=[target directory]

+Refer to configure help

 ## How to use the C routines in programs ?

-Refer to the C applications for the test units.
+Refer to the C source code for the test units.

 folder : datetimetz_converter_lib/tests